davideilering/furry-dangerzone/README.md

 Testing out new git lfs!!

-If you want to clone this repo, then you'll need to download a [Client Plugin](https://github.com/github/git-lfs/releases)
+If you want to clone this repo, then you'll need to download a [Client Plugin](https://github.com/github/git-lfs/releases).
+Just download your OS binary, extract it and run the install script from anywhere.

 What to know about git lfs workeflow?
 [Read it here](https://git-lfs.github.com/)